DrupalizeMe/drupal_user_guide/source/en/images/README.txt

 - install-run-5.png -- Site configuration
 - install-run-6.png -- Site installed configuration

-Screen shot of vertical toolbar menu configuration (topic config-overview.txt).
-To make this screenshot, install Drupal in your language using the Standard installation profile, log in as an administrator, change the Toolbar to vertical alignment, expand the Reports section, and take a screenshot of the vertical toolbar menu.
-Trim it down to 228x540 pixels:
-- config-overview-vertical-menu.png

-Screen shot of "pencils" (topic config-overview.txt).
-To make this screenshot, install Drupal in your language using the Standard installation profile, with the site name and slogan set to farmer's market values from the scenario.
-Log in as an administrator, go to the Home page, and click the Edit (pencil icon) button in the upper right corner of the Toolbar.
-This should turn on all of the contextual link pencils on the page.
-Take a screenshot of most or all of the screen, including the toolbar at the top:
-- config-overview-pencils.png

 Editing with the In-Place Editor (topic content-in-place-edit.txt).
 To make these screenshots, install Drupal with the Standard install profile, and create an About page with text translated from the English version.
 Follow the